App-vNext/Polly/README.md

 ## Policy-kind interfaces: `ICircuitBreakerPolicy` etc

-Orthogonal to the execution interfaces, interfaces specific to the kind of Policy define properties and methods common to that type of policy.
+Orthogonal to the execution interfaces, interfaces specific to the kind of policy define properties and methods common to that type of policy.

 For example, [`ICircuitBreakerPolicy`](https://github.com/App-vNext/Polly/tree/master/src/Polly.Shared/CircuitBreaker/ICircuitBreakerPolicy.cs) defines